top of page

 • Improved Sanitation: Prevents clogging of drainage systems, leading to cleaner streets and fewer outbreaks of vector-borne diseases.

-• Economic Opportunities: Promotes the growth of eco-friendly packaging industries, creating new jobs.
+• Economic Opportunities: Promotes the growth of eco-friendly packaging industries, creating new job opportunities.

-• Tourism Potential: Enhances Mumbai's image as a responsible and environmentally conscious city, attracting eco-conscious tourists.
+• Tourism Potential: Enhances Mumbai's image as a responsible, environmentally conscious city, attracting eco-conscious tourists.

 A Call to Action for Mumbai

 The time for decisive action is now.
-Mumbai has the potential to become a global leader in sustainability.
+Mumbai has the potential to become a global sustainability leader.
 By enacting a stricter ban on single-use disposables and promoting eco-friendly alternatives, the MCGM can take a giant leap towards a cleaner, healthier, and more prosperous future for Mumbai.

 Comments